Predictive Control over Low-Altitude Wireless Networks: Joint Trajectory Design and Resource Allocation: Proposed solutions

 where $\mathbf{C}_{k}\in\mathbb{R}^{\left(6N_{p}+6\right)\times6}$ and $\mathbf{F}_{k}\in\mathbb{R}^{\left(6N_{p}+6\right)\times2N_{p}}$ denote the augmented state transition and input matrices, respectively, with detailed expressions provided as

 Similarly, we define that

 represents the reference state trajectory for the $k$-th AGV over the prediction horizon.
-The cost function in problem \eqref{P1} is equivalently rewritten in the matrix form as in \eqref{equation_matrix1}, shown at the top of this page,
+The cost function in problem \eqref{P1} is equivalently rewritten in the matrix form as in \eqref{equation_matrix1}, shown at the top of the next page,

 where $\mathbf{Q}_{4}=\textrm{diag}\left(\mathbf{Q}_{1},\ldots,\mathbf{Q}_{1},\mathbf{Q}_{3}\right)$ and $\mathbf{Q}_{5}=\textrm{diag}\left(\mathbf{Q}_{2},\ldots,\mathbf{Q}_{2}\right)$.
 By substituting \eqref{equation_matrix} into \eqref{equation_matrix1}, the cost function is rewritten as